No need to wait in long lines at the DMV. You can pay a St. Louis teenager to do it for you - Local News 8

 Click here for updates on this story

-ST. LOUIS (KMOV) — As businesses are being forced to limit how many people are inside due to COVID-19 restrictions, many are encountering long lines at the DMV.
+ST. LOUIS, MO (KMOV) — As businesses are being forced to limit how many people are inside due to COVID-19 restrictions, many are encountering long lines at the DMV.
 A new company started by a St. Louis teen, will stand in line for you.

-15-year-old Jack Stark started Stand in-line Services after recently waiting two hours to get his driver’s permit.
+Jack Stark, a 15-year-old, started Stand in-line Services after recently waiting two hours to get his driver’s permit.

 His company charges $20 for the first hour and then $10 for every additional half hour.
 His employees will let you know when it is your turn so you don’t have to wait.